hyweljohnllewellyn/hywelme/_posts/2015-12-06-adding-a-comment-system-to-a-jekyll-static-site-with-disqus.md

 author: Hywel
 categories: static site
 excerpt: "Well, I was amazed to receive some feedback through GitHub regarding a post I made regarding prose.io from Phlow.
 As a side project and to allow comments, I have decided to add Disqus to this website and include as a step by step guide - just in case it’s tricky…so, what is Disqus?"
-meta: Disqus Comments Canonical URL Jekyll
+meta: Disqus Jekyll Comment System uCanonical URL
 published: true
 title: Adding a Comment System to a Jekyll Static Site with Disqus
 ---